rellimylime/eds220-hwk2/README.md

 Wikipedia contributors.
 (2024). *Thomas Fire*.
 In *Wikipedia, The Free Encyclopedia*. https://en.wikipedia.org/wiki/Thomas_Fire

----

 ## License

 This project is licensed under the terms included in the LICENSE file.

 ---

-*This repository was created as part of the EDS 220 course in the UCSB Masters in Environmental Data Science program.*
+*This project is part of the curriculum for the Master of Environmental Data Science program at the Bren School of Environmental Science & Management, UC Santa Barbara.*